APPROVED RIFLE AND MUZZLE-LOADING PISTOL CLUBS

 Any rifle, miniature rifle or muzzle-loading pistol club can apply to the relevant Secretary authority for approval.
 For clubs in Scotland the relevant authority is the Scottish Government.

-To apply you must complete FORM 124 and apply in writing to
+To apply you must complete FORM 124.

 The Scottish Government will give due consideration to your application before contacting your local police firearms processing centre.

 If approved, the club will have to pay a fee to the Scottish government who will notify the secretary or responsible officer of the club that approval has now been given.

 When approval has been granted, members of that club can possess firearms and ammunition without holding a personal firearm certificate "when engaged as a member of the club in connection with target shooting".

 Approval also allows the police to grant a free firearm certificate to a responsible officer of the club to enable him or her to purchase and acquire firearms and ammunition for members to use for target shooting.
 Club members may not purchase or acquire firearms or ammunition unless they have been granted a personal firearm certificate by the police.